mchoblet/paleoda_sa/README.md

 # Data needed to run the code:
 Climate model data and proxy record data to run the reconstructions is made available via a Zenodo repository: https://zenodo.org/records/10370001.
 Note, that this is the data after preprocessing it via the jupyter notebooks in the ‘data_preprocessing’ folder.
-The results of the reconstructions, which can be used to reproduce the figures of the publications are published in another Zenodo repository: https://zenodo.org/records/10622265
+The results of the reconstructions (data), which can be used to reproduce the figures of the publications are published in another Zenodo repository: https://zenodo.org/records/10622265

 # Run the code
 To run the reconstructions, follow the steps in the paper_experiments.ipynb notebook.
 Change filepaths in the config dictionary to where the input data is stored and where the output data shall be stored.